Special Needs Programme

 P.4

-To understand the importance of nutrition, the different food ingredients, and their journey through the body
+To appreciate the importance of nutrition, the different food ingredients, and their journey through the body

 5